-Use this guide to revive your iPhone 8's battery life and performance with a new battery.
+Use this guide to revive your iPhone SE 2020's battery life and performance with a new battery.
 If your battery is swollen, take appropriate precautions.

-This guide instructs you to completely detach the display assembly.
-This is intended to prevent accidental damage to the display cables.
+This guide instructs you to completely detach the display assembly; this is intended to prevent accidental damage to the display cables.
 If you feel comfortable removing the battery without putting undue strain on the display cables, you can skip the steps for detaching the display.

-While it's possible to remove the adhesive strips securing the battery as soon as you open the phone, the written guide strongly recommends first removing the Taptic Engine.
-Pull-stretch adhesives are designed to be pulled at a shallow angle.
+Additionally, while it's possible to remove the adhesive strips securing the battery as soon as you open the phone, this guide recommends first removing the Taptic Engine.
 Doing so reduces the risk of breaking the lower adhesive strips accidentally, either by snagging them on the Taptic Engine, or by pulling the strips at too sharp of an angle.